ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 **ArcGIS** (including ArcMap and ArcGIS Pro) - a desktop GIS software similar to QGIS.

-**FME** an ETL software which can be useful for automating processes, including geographic ones.
+**FME** an Extract, Transform and Load tool which can be useful for automating processes, including geographic ones.

 At ONS we have licences for these software, although they are generally used by Geographers working in Data Architecture.
 You should contact the Geospatial team if you need access to them.